Adnn/notes_graphics/docs/rtr.md

 ### 11.2 General Global Illumination p441

-Algorithms to solve the fulle rendering equation: instead of incoming radiance $L_i$ being given, radiance is emitted or reflected from other points.
+Algorithms to solve the full rendering equation: instead of incoming radiance $L_i$ being given, radiance is emitted or reflected from other points.

 #### 11.2.1 Radiosity p442

-_Radiosity_ was the first CG technique to simulate bouched light between **diffuse** surfaces: $LD*E$.
+_Radiosity_ was the first CG technique to simulate bounced light between **diffuse** surfaces: $LD*E$.
 It can compute interreflections ans soft shadows.
 The name comes from the quantity that is computed by the algorithm.